There are no national standards for training new semi-truck drivers.

 This issue isn’t especially contentious.

 Even the Owner-Operator Independent Driver’s Association (OOIDA), an organization known for opposing federal mandates for trucking, cites driver training as a shared top priority with the federal agency.

 In Angelah’s case, the trucking company eventually offered to settle her brain injury claim.
 It was a fair settlement, one that has allowed her to get the ongoing care she needs.

-The final rule on national trucker training standards is expected by the end of 2016.
+The final rule on national trucker training standards is expected soon.